Introduction

 Techniques for AI Explainability

-- Interpretable Models: Using decision trees and linear regression models instead of complex neural networks when possible.
+- Interpretable Models: Whenever feasible organizations should use decision trees and linear regression models in place of complex neural networks.

 Regulatory Demands for Transparency